slowernews/wisdom-tldr/README.md

 > *'Pay too much for everything.
 The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*

-HOWEVER, always strive to achieve a win-win situation.
+HOWEVER... always strive to achieve a win-win situation.
 The deal will fall if both sides don't take what they need from it.

 > *'Peace cannot be kept by force.
 It can only be achieved by understanding.'*